 ‘Wouldn’t what,’ young Frank asked.

-‘They’re laying down trip wires—’
+‘Trip wires, they’re laying down trip wires—’

-‘Nightly’s are on?’
+‘Nightlies are on?’

-Young Frank looked out between the leaves of a thick green bush.
+Young Frank looked out between the leaves of the thick green bush we were hiding under.
 He saw the humans had a lengthy piece of trip wire they were burying.
-Everyone heard Chi Chi’s cry as a huge yellow monster reached out and dug down into the hole she’d been digging.
+Chi Chi’s cried, and everyone looked from their hiding places.
+A huge yellow monster was reaching out into the air, then it dug down deep into the hole she’d been digging.

 ‘Well, that’s just unfair,’ I said.
 ‘Now we have to go out there too.
 Damn news hounds are showing us up.’

-‘What do you—Never mind,’ young Frank said as he watched me squeeze through the bush, then asked, ‘what do we do now?’
+‘What do you—Never mind,’ young Frank said as he watched me squeeze through the bush.

 ‘We stand,’ young Frank.
 ‘We stand!’